 The Commission has determined that the following materials are harmful to the resource area values of the Bylaw and therefore are prohibited in resource areas:

-- A. Copper pipes on the exterior of any structure. - B. Coal-tar based sealant (asphalt-emulsion based sealant is allowed).
+- A. Copper pipes on the exterior of any structure. - B. Coal-tar based sealant (asphalt-emulsion based sealant is allowed). - C. Synthetic components of artificial athletic fields

 Section 21 - Banks